Updated on September 15, 2023

 What’s a Coffee Stout?

 According to Michael J. Lewis’ Stout, the first recorded usage of the word stout dates back as early as 1677.
-At the time, it was used to describe generally strong beers rather than dark beers.
-Since then, it refers to a specific style—synonymous with beers brewed with roasted barley or malt, which give it that characteristic inky black color.
+At the time, “stout” described generally strong beers rather than dark beers.
+Since then, it has referred to a specific style—synonymous with beers brewed with roasted barley or malt, which give it that characteristic inky black color.

-In contrast, coffee’s inclusion in beer is still a relatively new phenomenon––the consensus seems to be that brewers first began experimenting with beans and beer in the ‘90s.
-As craft beer has exploded in popularity, most breweries have introduced a coffee option into their lineup hoping to capitalize on its familiar morning flavor.
+In contrast, coffee’s inclusion in beer is still a relatively new phenomenon—the consensus seems to be that brewers first began experimenting with beans and beer in the ‘90s.
+As craft beer has exploded in popularity, most breweries have introduced a coffee option into their lineup, hoping to capitalize on its familiar morning flavor.

-With the success the coffee stout has seen in recent years, the veritable morning brew has made its way into lighter offerings too––be it the pale ale, saison, or Belgian-style wheat beer, among many others.
+With the success the coffee stout has seen in recent years, the veritable morning brew has made its way into lighter offerings, too—be it the pale ale, saison, or Belgian-style wheat beer, among many others.
 For all you coffee haters out there, I regret to inform you that it’s a trend that’s here to stay.

-But How Much Caffeine Is In a Coffee Stout?
+But How Much Caffeine Is in a Coffee Stout?

 Nope, not likely.

-Consider this: The average 8oz cup of coffee contains somewhere in the neighborhood of 163mg of caffeine, with it ranging anywhere between 64–272mg per cup depending on the brew method.
+Consider this: The average 8oz cup of coffee contains somewhere in the neighborhood of 163mg of caffeine, ranging anywhere between 64–272mg per cup, depending on the brew method.
 (Stovetop moka and french press enthusiasts take note, you’re sitting pretty at the upper limits of that range.)

-Depending on how strong you like your morning roast, you’d need anywhere from 1-5 beers to reach the equivalent buzz from a single cup of coffee (and that’s assuming the stout has anywhere near the 50mg estimate).
+Depending on how strong you like your morning roast, you’d need between one to five beers to reach the equivalent buzz from a single cup of coffee (assuming the stout has anywhere near the 50mg estimate).

 Our Favorite Coffee Beers